amaalex/java/lab11/lab11+security/README.md

 ✔️ Document your services using Swagger or a similar tool. </br>
 ✔️ (+1p) Secure your services using the HTTPS protocol and JSON Web Tokens </br>

-#Bonus
+# Bonus
 ✔️ Write a service that determines in linear time all persons who are so important to the social network such that, if one of them were eliminated, the network would become disconnected. </br>
-❎ Create a simple desktop application that sends multiple concurrent invocations to the service above, in order to determine how many API requests per minute your service can handle.
+[X] Create a simple desktop application that sends multiple concurrent invocations to the service above, in order to determine how many API requests per minute your service can handle.
 You may also monitor other performance metrics, using your own implementation or Spring support.